ScottDonor/socialConnect/README.md

 Create a MySql database.
 Edit php_includes/db_conx.php to reflect your database credentials.
-Run /one time use scripts/tablecreator.php.
+Open /one time use scripts/tablecreator.php in your browser.
 Delete /one time use scripts/tablecreator.php if all tables were created successfully.
 Load webpage and create your first user.

 Done so far: